dennisgl/Candor/README.md

 Candor Project
 =================================

-The Candor Project is focus on hand-gesture recognization in 2D, without other depth calibration devices.
+The Candor Project is focus on hand-gesture recognition in 2D, without other depth calibration devices.

 The project is in a early stage of development.